 Whilst the more experienced and established professionals will have their own studios, and charge professional rates that reflect this, it doesn’t mean that your child will not learn from a tutor who makes home visits.
 Again it’s a personal choice based on both your budget and the outcomes you expect.

 One of the failings of many Teacher/Parent/Student relationships here in Thailand is that unfortunately, they often do not really exist!

-Look for a teacher who loves their art, for whom nothing is too much trouble, who is always approachable, and one who puts students at their ease; thus, ensuring absolute comprehension and fulfilment at all times.
+A good teacher possesses the ability to successfully communicate and inspire in a friendly and competent manner.
+Look for a teacher who loves their art, for whom nothing is too much trouble, who is always approachable, and one who puts students at ease ensuring absolute comprehension and enjoyment at all times.

 An Inspiration to Students

-Such a teacher will inspire the student to attempt to emulate their teacher’s skills to the very best of their ability – even if it is only at an enjoyable amateur level.
+An inspiring music teacher possesses the ability to do just that – to inspire kids to want to play and to enjoy mastering their instrument.
+If kids see their mentor emanating an infectious love and enthusiasm for their art, this will reflect in their own abilities and will inspire them to reach their full potential and attempt to emulate their teacher’s skills to the very best of their ability – even if it is only at an enjoyable amateur level.

 Pssst… enjoying what you’re reading?